rafaelgarrido/homebrew-caveats/README.md

 ## Installation

-You can install `brew caveats` and `brew cask caveats` in two ways.
+You can install `brew caveats` in two ways.

 1. Tap this repository and install via `brew` itself.
 1. Install manually.